gvwilson/thirdbit/_posts/2004/2004-06-22-the-new-standard-model.md

 version control, issue tracking, and so on.

 This
-blog will record our progress as we figure out what <a href="http://pyre.third-bit.com/helium">Helium</a> should do (most importantly, what it should do <em>differently</em> from industrial-strength systems like <a href="http://www.sf.net">SourceForce</a>), and as we discover how to build it.
+blog will record our progress as we figure out what Helium should do (most importantly, what it should do <em>differently</em> from industrial-strength systems like <a href="http://www.sf.net">SourceForce</a>), and as we discover how to build it.
 Comments and pointers are very welcome.